Pocket Coil OR Innerspring Mattresses?

 Because of the airflow through pocket spring mattresses, which allows these beds to sleep cooler than memory foam, dust may sneak into the mattress, which can upset allergies.

 The Workings of an Innerspring Mattress

-Additionally, because the coils all move together, traditional innerspring mattresses provide less comfort and don’t spring back as easily.
-They also don’t contour around your body as much as a pocket coil mattress and according to you body curve to support you sleep.
+Additionally, because the coils all move together, traditional innerspring mattresses provide less comfort and don't spring back as easily.
+They also don’t contour around your body as much as a pocket coil mattress and according to your body curve to support your sleep.

 Foam Mattress vs Pocket Coil

 The pocket coil mattress may be the most popular innerspring mattress, but it has a fierce competitor in the foam mattress.
 Ultimately, the right mattress for you comes down to personal preference.

 Memory foam is known for contouring around the body, preventing movement at night, avoiding motion transfer, and absorbing pressure.